-They say you can't tune up a diesel engine.
-What they mean is that you do not tune a diesel engine the same way that you tune up gasoline engines.
+They say you can’t tune up a diesel engine.
+They mean that you do not tune a diesel engine the same way you tune up gasoline engines.
 There are no spark plugs or ignition coils to replace; we often think there is nothing you can do to tune a diesel engine.

 Here are the problems this diesel engine had: